tejasps2001/Calculator/README.md

 # Calculator
-Google Android Calculator built using HTML, CSS and JS.
+Calculator built using HTML, CSS and JS.

+Inspiration from the Google's Android Calculator.